Shigeru Ishiba: Gift certificates scandal

-On 13 March 2025, the Asahi Shimbun newspaper revealed that several LDP members of parliament who were elected for the first time in the 2024 general election received gift certificates from the office of Ishiba in early March.
-Ishiba’s office later confirmed that he had distributed gift certificates worth approximately ¥100,000 ($676) each to about a dozen lawmakers as "souvenirs” intended to be used to purchase new suits.
+On 13 March 2025, the Asahi Shimbun newspaper revealed that several LDP members of parliament who were elected for the first time in the 2024 general election received gift certificates from the office of Ishiba during a meal held ten days earlier on 3 March.
+Ishiba's office later confirmed that he had distributed gift certificates worth approximately ¥100,000 ($676) each to about a dozen lawmakers as "souvenirs” intended to be used to purchase new suits.
 Ishiba claimed the certificates were paid from his personal funds and were not intended for political activities but as a supplement for living expenses.

+Constitutional Democratic Party leader Yoshihiko Noda (right) criticized Ishiba for the gift certificate scandal.

 According to the Yomiuri Shimbun, most of the lawmakers decided to return the gift certificates instead of using them.
 The incident took place while discussions were underway in the Diet on the transparency of political funds, particularly regarding corporate and organizational donations.
-Ishiba had met with Komeito Chief Representative Tetsuo Saito the day before, who pledged his party's support for him; earlier in the week upper house LDP lawmaker Shoji Nishida publicly stated that Ishiba should be replaced by a new party President.
-Former LDP leadership rival Takayuki Kobayashi criticized Ishiba yesterday over the scandal, saying that it would be hard for the public to understand the position and that such an incident should not happen again.
+Ishiba had met with Komeito Chief Representative Tetsuo Saito the day before, who pledged his party's support for him; earlier in the week upper house LDP lawmaker Shoji Nishida publicly stated that Ishiba should be replaced by a new party president.
+Former LDP leadership rival Takayuki Kobayashi criticized Ishiba over the scandal, saying that it would be hard for the public to understand the position and that such an incident should not happen again.

 Ishiba, who was elected as LDP President on a reformist platform, was widely criticized by opposition lawmakers.
-CDP leader Yoshihiko Noda promised to pursue inquiries over the incident in the Diet.
-Osaka Prefecture Governor and Japan Innovation Party co-leader Hirofumi Yoshimura criticized Ishiba’s actions.
+CDP leader Yoshihiko Noda, who said he never received or offered such vouchers during his time in government, expressed disappointment in Ishiba and promised to pursue inquiries over the incident in the Diet.
+Osaka Prefecture Governor and Japan Innovation Party co-leader Hirofumi Yoshimura criticized Ishiba's actions.
 The Political Funds Control Act prohibits donations of cash or securities to individual politicians; the 100,000 yen in gift certificates in this case could have been considered a 'donation’ in this case.
+The meal itself cost ¥15,000 per each of the 15 invited lawmakers, and was also paid out of Ishiba's own pocket.
+He denied violating the Public Offices Election Act or Political Funds Control Act.
+Ishiba claimed he had received similar vouchers when he was a younger lawmaker, and emphasized the lawmakers returned the vouchers to avoid negative perceptions, given the slush fund scandal that broke the year earlier.
+Ishiba apologized for his actions in the Political Ethics Hearing Committee and the Budget Committee of the House of Representatives.
+LDP Secretary-General Hiroshi Moriyama stated on 24 March that the party had no plans to investigate the incident.
+Ishiba also said he had no interest in determining if the practice was common among previous administrations.
+Throughout March and April, members of the opposition threatened to introduce no-confidence motions against Ishiba's government, but these never materialized.
+Ultimately no investigations related to the scandal were pursued.